Riddhi3092002/NLP---driven-Fake-News-Detection-using-ML-and-DL-models/README.md

   This repository contains the code and report for the Fake News Detection project.

 # Project Files
-  'Fake News Detection.ipynb': Jupyter notebook containing the complete code for the project.
+   i.
+'Fake News Detection.ipynb': Jupyter notebook containing the complete code for the project. ii.
 'FakeNewsDetectionProjectReport'.pdf: Detailed project report including methodology, results, and conclusions.

 # Project Overview
   This project aims to create a robust system for detecting false news using machine learning (ML) and deep learning (DL) approaches.